Blow to Roche's cancer immunotherapy prospects as 2nd trial fails - NewsBreak

 That multi-billion-dollar success has pushed the industry to explore similar anti-cancer concepts, such as anti-TIGITs which are believed to be well tolerated and which are typically being tested in a drug cocktail with established PD-1 or PD-L1 drugs.

-Gilead Sciences (GILD.O) last November exercised an option to collaborate with Arcus Biosciences (RCUS.N) on the anti-TIGIT drug domvanalimab.
+Gilead Sciences last November exercised an option to collaborate with Arcus Biosciences on the anti-TIGIT drug domvanalimab.

-GlaxoSmithKline (GSK.L) in June 2021 struck a licensing deal worth up to $2 billion with iTeos Therapeutics Inc (ITOS.O) for an anti-TIGIT candidate. read more
+GlaxoSmithKline in June 2021 struck a licensing deal worth up to $2 billion with iTeos Therapeutics Inc for an anti-TIGIT candidate.

-Bristol-Myers Squibb (BMY.N) and Agenus Inc are collaborating on a drug under a May 2021 partnership.
+Bristol-Myers Squibb and Agenus Inc are collaborating on a drug under a May 2021 partnership.

-Coherus BioSciences (CHRS.O) in January exercised an option to licence a drug candidate by Shanghai Junshi Biosciences (688180.SS) for the U.S. and Canadian markets.
+Coherus BioSciences in January exercised an option to licence a drug candidate by Shanghai Junshi Biosciences for the U.S. and Canadian markets.

 For Roche, which is seeking to offset a decline in sales due to competition from cheaper copies of a trio of established cancer drugs, hope now turns to an experimental Alzheimer’s drug for which trial results are expected later this year.